bburns/PyVoyager/README.md

 PyVoyager
 ========================================

-Version 0.40 inprogess
+Version 0.40

-PyVoyager automatically creates and stabilizes Voyager flyby movies - the eventual goal is to produce a single movie with titles and audio automatically, with each planet and target having a separate segment.
-Ideally the movie would include some mosaics generated with hand-annotated data, or else separately hand-assembled mosaics of better quality.
+PyVoyager automatically creates and stabilizes Voyager flyby movies - the eventual goal is to produce a single movie with titles and audio as automatically as possible, with each planet and target having a separate segment.
+Ideally the movie would also include some mosaics generated with hand-annotated data, and/or separately hand-assembled mosaics of better quality.

+This is a large project, so it's designed to be split up among different people working on different segments, coordinated through .csv files.

 It's in an early stage of development, but is still usable for downloading and extracting datasets, and assembling rough movies.
 I'm working on improving the centering/stabilization and coloring routines.